 tumor treating fields shows promise across a variety of solid tumor cancers

-Tumor Treating Fields is approved for the treatment of adults with glioblastoma, the most common primary brain cancer in adults and one of the most difficult cancer types to treat.
-The therapy shows promise in multiple solid tumor types—including some of the most aggressive forms of cancer.
+Tumor Treating Fields is approved in certain countries for the treatment of adults with glioblastoma and in the U.S. for mesothelioma, two of the most difficult cancer types to treat.
+The therapy shows promise in multiple solid tumor types – including some of the most aggressive forms of cancer.